-We have therefore put in place measures to assess and manage risks.
+In our supply chain, we have put in place measures to assess and manage risks.

-Our risk analysis of our supply chain includes the process steps of risk identification, risk assessment, risk prioritisation and documentation.
+Our yearly risk analysis of our supply chain includes the process steps of risk identification, risk assessment, risk prioritisation and documentation.

 It starts by looking at general criteria such as country and sector risks to enable an initial risk assessment.